-- 13. Applicability: Assessment of to the degree to which the Program Systems manage land acquisition and loss of access to natural resources in a way that avoids or minimizes displacement, and assist the affected people in improving, or at least restoring, their livelihoods and living standard.
-The existing legislation and policies have adequate provisions to manage involuntary land acquisitions (if need be) and loss of access to natural resources in a way that avoids or minimizes displacement, and affected people are assisted in improving, or at least restoring, their livelihoods and living standards.
-However, the program interventions do not warrant adoption of the same as there is no need for involuntary acquisitions.
-This leaves the program with the following options of securing of lands: (i) public lands; (ii) purchases; and (iii) donations.14. - 49.
-The program envisages some construction of new civil works buildings, sheds, workshops etc. which do require lands, requirements of which are likely to be much smaller relative to other development projects.
-The initial enquiries reveal that lands are available sufficiently in each state on the campus of government department (s).
-In a few cases, lands could be secured through either purchase of lands on willing buyer-willing seller and on a negotiated price basis or through voluntary donations.
+13. Applicability: The existing legislation and policies have adequate provisions to manage land acquisition (if need be) and loss of access to natural resources in a way that avoids or minimizes displacement, and affected people are assisted in improving, or at least restoring, their livelihoods and living standards.
+However, the program interventions does not warrant adoption of the same.

+14. The program does envisage some construction of new civil works - buildings, sheds, workshops etc. which does require lands, requirements of which are likely to be much smaller relative to other development projects.
+The initial enquiries reveal that lands are available sufficiently in each state on the campus of government department(s).
+So, acquisition of private lands involuntarily is not necessary.
+In a few cases, lands could be secured through either purchase of lands on willing buyer-willing seller and on a negotiated price or through voluntary donations.
 In any case, it does not warrant securing 'the' piece of land.
 Thus, it provides flexibility in terms of the choice of location.
-Given this situation, of lands required being quite small and not necessary to have a particular piece of land; and that in most cases, government lands are available, there is no need for involuntary land acquisitions.
-Hence, neither compensations are to be paid, nor the risks of economic and social impacts are envisaged.
-However, securing lands shall abide by a set of rules so as to ensure that the process is not only voluntary but also that no one is affected adversely. - 15.
-The program will abide by the following rules so as to ensure that the process is not only voluntary but also that no one is affected adversely: - The land in question must be free of squatters, encroachers, share cropping or other claims or encumbrances. - The facilities requiring land should not be site specific. - This should not result in any physical relocation.
+Given this situation, of lands required being quite small and that it is not necessary; most cases government lands are available, and that a particular piece of land is not required, there is no need for involuntary land acquisition.
+Hence, neither compensations are to be paid, nor the risks of economic and social impacts will envisaged.

+15. However, securing lands shall abide by the following rules so as to ensure that the process is not only voluntary but also that no one is affected adversely:

-- This should not result in restrictions on accesses and transit. - Voluntariness shall be ascertained by the SSDM and duly documented.
-Under any circumstances, the land user will not be subjected to any pressure, directly or indirectly, to part with the land. - The Department shall ensure that there shall be no significant adverse impacts on the livelihood of the household donating the land. - Land transfers in donations / purchases will be complete, land title will be vested in the Government department/ agencies; and - Provision will be made for redressal of grievances (ROG) if any. - 16.
-The processes and instruments are as follows:
+- The land in question must be free of squatters, encroachers, share cropping or other claims or encumbrances. - The facilities requiring land should not be site specific. - This should not result in any physical relocation. - This should not result in restrictions on accesses and transit. - Voluntariness shall be ascertained by the SSDM and duly documented.
+Under any circumstances, the land user will not be subjected to any pressure, directly or indirectly, to part with the land. - The Department shall ensure that there shall be no significant adverse impacts on the livelihood of the household donating the land.

+- Land transfers in donations / purchases will be complete, land title will be vested in the Government department/ agencies; and - Provision will be made for redressal of grievances (ROG) if any.

+16. The processes and instruments are as follows: